CASTELLA: Long Audio Dataset with Captions and Temporal Boundaries: Introduction

-In this paper, we propose a new manually annotated audio dataset named CApttionS and TEmporaL boundaries for Long Audio (CASTELLA).
+In this paper, we propose a new manually annotated audio dataset named CAptionS and TEmporaL boundaries for Long Audio (CASTELLA).
 The dataset was built using a crowd-sourcing service, resulting in 1,862 audio recordings with 3,881 captions, which is significantly larger than the previous AMR dataset~\cite{munakata2025language}.
 The sample of CASTELLA is shown in Fig~\ref{fig:sample}.
 CASTELLA also satisfies the requirements of AMR: (i) It contains long audio recordings of one to five minutes collected from YouTube; (ii) Each audio recording has two types of free-format captions, a global caption and local captions.
-Global caption summarize the entire audio recording, and local captions describe salient audio moments occurring locally; and (iii) The local captions have start and end timestamps as moment boundaries.
+Global caption summarizes the entire audio recording, and local captions describe salient audio moments occurring locally; and (iii) The local captions have start and end timestamps as moment boundaries.
 Based on the constructed dataset, we conducted experiments on the AMR task to establish a baseline model.
-Our experiments demonstrate three key insight: (a) fine-tuning a model with CASTELLA after pre-training on a synthetic dataset from the previous study~\cite{munakata2025language} leads to a significant performance improvement; (b) The performance trend across different architectures is similar to one of video moment retrieval; (c) the AMR models could not predict shorter moments of less than five seconds correctly.
+Our experiments demonstrate three key insights.
+First, fine-tuning a model with CASTELLA after pre-training on a synthetic dataset leads to a significant performance improvement.
+Second, the performance trend across different architectures is similar to one of video moment retrieval.
+Finally, accurately retrieving short moments remains a significant challenge.